-- 2.8.1 Cambridgeshire County Council (OBJ/12) the Ramblers (OBJ/26) and the Cambridgeshire Local Access Forum, CLAF (OBJ/52) make a number of general objections to the Order.
-Network Rail's case for closure of the crossings is set out in the Statement of Case (NR26) that highlights Network Rails responsibilities for running a safe and efficient railway network under its licence and in accordance with the policies of the Office of Rail and Road.
-Furthermore, the need for closure is not just centred on safety, but on a number of benefits, including reliability, cost savings and resilience. - 2.8.2 The question of whether the Transport and Works Act 1992 is the appropriate process for securing the powers in the Order is primarily a matter of law.
-However, I note that the strategic case for pursuing the Order is based both on the operational efficiency of the network, and its overall safety. - 2.8.3 In response to concerns raised on the impact to users, Network Rail fully appreciates the benefits of Public Rights of Way (PRoW) for health and wellbeing.
+- 2.8.1 The Ramblers (OBJ/148), the Essex Local Access Forum, ELAF (OBJ/142) and David Atkins (OBJ/176) make a number of general objections to the Order.
+Network Rail's case for closure of the crossings is set out in the Statement of Case (NR26) that highlights Network Rails responsibilities for running a safe and efficient railway network under its license and in accordance with the policies of the Office of Rail and Road.
+Furthermore, the need for closure is not just centred on safety, but on a number of benefits, including reliability, cost savings and resilience. - 2.8.2 In response to concerns raised on the impact to users, Network Rail fully appreciates the benefits of Public Rights of Way (PRoW) for health and wellbeing.
 Network Rail has sought to maintain the local network, which is demonstrated by the volume of new paths and ways being proposed for creation in the Order.
 The purpose of the project is to identify level crossings that could be closed without the provision of costly new infrastructure across the railway, through the cost effective utilisation of existing alternative crossing points.
-Where diversions are proposed, Network Rail considers that they are suitable and convenient. - 2.8.4 Network Rail has undertaken consultation that is in line with the requirements of the Transport and Works Rules 2006.
-Specific details of the consultation undertaken are detailed within the Consultation Report (NR5). - 2.8.5 Under the Order, Network Rail will not be closing any level crossings until the alternative routes are open and available for use.
+Where diversions are proposed, Network Rail considers that they are suitable and convenient. - 2.8.3 Network Rail has undertaken consultation that is in line with the requirements of the Transport and Works Rules 2006.
+Specific details of the consultation undertaken are detailed within the Consultation Report (NR5). - 2.8.4 Under the Order, Network Rail will not be closing any level crossings until the alternative routes are open and available for use.
 Any new diversions will need to be created to the reasonable satisfaction of the Highways Authority.
-All new PRoWs will be maintained by and at the expense of Network Rail for a period of 12 months from their completion and, thereafter, by and at the expense of the highway authority. - 2.8.6 Cambridgeshire County Council (OBJ/12) also makes a general objection to all proposals included in the Order until commuted sums are agreed with the Council.
-Network Rail will continue to work with the Council and seeks to agree principles on commuted sums to cover the increased maintenance burden on the Highways Authority.
-The Council is further protected by the provision in the Order that no new PRoW can come into effect until it has been completed to the reasonable satisfaction of the Highways Authority. - 2.8.7 The National Farmers' Union (OBJ/43) make a general objection in terms of potential impacts on access to land, implications for farming businesses and adequacy of consultation.
-Network Rail's consultation is described in the Statement of Case.
-It complied with the legislative requirements of the 2006 Rules and took account of feedback from a variety of interested parties.
-Where Network Rail is proposing an alternative route on farmland, it is considered that the route is required, suitable and convenient.
-Network Rail will continue to engage with affected landowners to discuss how their concerns can be mitigated.
+All new PRoWs will be maintained by and at the expense of Network Rail for a period of 12